 The number of U.S. drilling rigs in use fell sharply in the week to Friday, almost doubling the cuts of the past two weeks and hitting the lowest since April 2011, a survey showed.

-The number of rigs drilling for oil in the United States fell by 64 to 922, oil services company Baker Hughes Inc
+The number of rigs drilling for oil in the United States fell by 64 to 922, oil services company Baker Hughes Inc <BHI.N> said in its weekly report.

 Continue Reading Below